stijn-dejongh/lovecraft_public_domain/raw_converts/cdw.md

 would be; for file on file was stuffed with papers in curious hands and bearing curious designs, so that months or even years might be needed for a thorough deciphering and editing.
-Once he found large packets of letters with Prague and Rakus postmarks, and in writing clearly recognisable as Orne&rsquo;s and Hutchinson&rsquo;s; all of which he took with him as part of the bundle to be removed in his valise.
+Once he found large packets of letters with Prague and Rakus postmarks, and in writing clearly recognisable as Orne's and Hutchinson's; all of which he took with him as part of the bundle to be removed in his valise.

   At last, in a locked mahogany cabinet once gracing the Ward home, Willett found